Wednesday, September 18

 TALK 2 / Blockchain and Industry 4.0

-The impact of blockchain technology in industry 4.0 will be large.
+The impact of blockchain technology in Industry 4.0 continues to grow.
 Hear from Timothy Abbott, Manager, Digital Transformation Technology, at Moog Inc., to learn how the company is currently working on the use of blockchain technology to solve some of the challenges that will arise in this 4th industrial age.

 10:25 AM – 10:45 AM

 Talk 3 / Embracing Risk to Advance Your Career

 The risk/reward equation is a key contributor to career progression—especially when a candidate doesn’t come from central casting.
 Former U.S. Navy officer and corporate CEO JoAnna Sohovich tells the story of her strategic approach to welcoming risk in a way that contributes to career advancement to achieve one’s ultimate goals.
 Listen to her story of embracing risks and navigating a career as a woman in the military, manufacturing, and technology worlds.

 10:45 AM – 11:00 AM

 11:00 AM – 11:45 AM

 How Companies and Colleges Collaborate to Solve the Future Digital Talent Gap